tesselo/tesselate/README.md

 The aggregation api can be called by passing a composite or scene, a formula and an aggregation area to the aggregation function.

-Two optional arguments are available: `grouping`, which determines the grouping parameter, and `zoom` which determines the zoom level at which the aggregation shall be computed.
+Three optional arguments are available: `grouping`, which determines the grouping parameter, `zoom` which determines the zoom level at which the aggregation shall be computed, and `synchronous` which determines if the aggregation is requested in synchronous or asynchronous mode.
+Defaults to `True`.

-Note that if the aggregation values have not been already precomputed, the computation is requested asynchronously.
-In that case, the aggregation has to be requested a second time a few seconds after the initial request.
+Note that if the aggregation values have not been already precomputed, the computation is requested.
+In an asynchronous request, the aggregation value has to be requested a second time after the initial request to get the result.
+The status of the object will determine if the aggregation value has been precomputed successfully.

 The following creates a list of aggregation values with one entry for each aggregation area in a region.